Bolivian wine: Tarija

 The Tarija valley is Bolivia's main wine-producing region.
 93% of the grapes intended for wine production are concentrated in the southern part of the Tarija Valley.
 Altitudes range from 1,600 to 2,150 meters.
 The valley is wide and fertile, with a slightly Mediterranean climate and strong winds that prevent the vineyards from ripening their fruit.
 A fresh eastern breeze influences the viticulture, contributing to the fresh and elegant style of the region.
 Because of the altitude, conditions are generally mild and semi-arid.
 Water is taken from rivers in different nearby valleys for irrigation.

 Los Cintis

 The Los Cintis valley has 300ha of vineyards.
 It is located 2,400 meters above sea level.
 The area is considered as the spiritual home of small-scale, traditional winemaking.
 There are about 30 vineyards with parrale or climbing vines which are between 100 and 250 years old, interspersed with molle and chañar trees.

-Santa Cruz
+Cotagaita and Vitichi

+These two neighbouring regions had together as of 2008 about 250 ha of vineyards representing 10% of Bolivias total area of vineyards.

+Vallegrande

-This region contains 100ha of cultivable area.
+This region contains 100 ha of cultivable area.